How to Demonstrate (Software)

 Use Realistic Data (Better… Use the Audience’s Data)

 The demo’s goal is to get the audience to imagine themselves doing their job <more easily> in the new software.
 Having garbage/test data makes it harder for the audience to connect with the software.
-When Mickey Mouse and Donald Duck are the names they see, the software look childish.
+When Mickey Mouse and Donald Duck are the names they see, the software looks childish.

 Instead, take the time to set up realistic data.
 Need names?
 The Internet’s got lots of them.
 (Back in the old days, we had to use the phone book!)
 If you demonstrate to city governments, pick one – we’re all pretty similar - and accurately set up their structure.
 And keep up the effort: if your system is year-based (like financial data by fiscal year) don’t show data that is two years in the past.